-7.073 Ropley has a very tranquil environment due to the absence of significant noise, light and other pollution.
+7.062 Ropley has a very tranquil environment due to the absence of significant noise, light and other pollution.
 This tranquility is greatly valued by Parish residents.
 It also contributes to the tranquility of the South Downs National Park which adjoins the Parish.
 The East Hampshire District Local Plan Joint Core Strategy prevents pollution from new development, with pollution being defined as including air pollution and noise.
 Policy CP27 in the JCS states that developments that may cause pollution "will only be permitted if they are appropriately separated and designed to remove the risk of unacceptable impacts".

-7.074 Artificial lighting can pollute the night sky and impact on neighbouring properties if it is not well designed and carefully positioned.
-The East Hampshire District Local Plan Joint Core Strategy (paragraphs 6.23 and 6.25) recognises that artificial lighting, in particular from sports pitch floodlights but also other buildings, has been disturbing to some residents, wild-life and the character of the countryside.
+7.063 Artificial lighting can pollute the night sky and impact on neighbouring properties if it is not well designed and carefully positioned.
+The East Hampshire District Local Plan Joint Core Strategy (paragraphs 6.23 and 6.25) recognises that artificial lighting, in particular from sports pitch floodlights but also other buildings, has been disturbing to some residents, wildlife and the character of the countryside.
 It adds that where there are low levels of existing artificial lighting, controls on new lighting schemes is likely to be particularly important.

-7.075 Ropley has no street lights other than on a short stretch of the A31, which coupled with few other sources of bright light, means it has a dark sky at night.
-The Parish adjoins the South Downs National should emit no more light than is required for their purpose, should deflect light downwards and should be controlled by movement-sensitive switches.
-Whilst it is recognised that external lighting is necessary to enable the evening use of outdoor sports and equestrian facilities, it is reasonable to require such lighting to be switched off by 10.00pm.

-Park which was classified in 2016 as an International Dark Sky Reserve by the International Dark Sky Association.
+7.064 Ropley has no street lights other than on a short stretch of the A31, which coupled with few other sources of bright light, means it has a dark sky at night.
+The Parish adjoins the South Downs National Park which was classified in 2016 as an International Dark Sky Reserve by the International Dark Sky Association.
 Preventing light pollution was one of the top concerns raised by those who responded to the 2015 questionnaire to all Ropley residents.